cmusv-sc/Practicum2014-Ericsson-Authentication/AuthenticationClient/README.md

   </activity>
 ```

-The exported property enables this activity to be called from other applications.
+The exported property enables this activity to be called from other third party applications.

-####How to use the application
+######How to use the application for authentication

-This application is not directly used.
+This application is not directly used for auth.
 We need to install this on the device to make it available for other applications to access the activities.